-Half of the businesses operating in Southland District are in the primary sector.
-Ninety eight percent of these primary sector businesses operate in the industries of agriculture or forestry (BERL (2018) Southland District - Shaping positive community futures, Compendium report.).
-BERL estimate that 18.3% of total employment (measured in full-time equivalents) in the District is in dairy farming.
-Some communities in the District are almost entirely dependent economically on dairy farming, and this makes them vulnerable to a significant decline in global dairy prices or a major livestock disease outbreak.
+Half of the businesses operating in Southland district are in the primary sector.
+98% of these primary sector businesses operate in the industries of agriculture or forestry (BERL (2018) Southland district - Shaping positive community futures, Compendium report.).
+BERL estimates that 18.3% of total employment (measured in fulltime equivalents) in the district is in dairy farming.
+Some communities in the district are almost entirely dependent economically on dairy farming, and this makes them vulnerable to a significant decline in global dairy prices or a major livestock disease outbreak.
 Tourism is another key player in the Southland economy which is facing an uncertain long-term outlook due to Covid-19, discussed above.

 Council, through Great South, will be responding to the impacts of Covid-19 on the economy by leveraging economic, business and tourism opportunities.
 Great South is identifying opportunities for regional economic diversification, which is pivotal to ensuring the development of a diverse, strong and enduring economy that profiles Southland as a preferred place to live, work and invest.
-Council will also complete a number of three waters stimulus funding projects in the District, and has proposed to achieve public value (which includes supporting local suppliers where appropriate) in its procurement practices.
+Council will also complete a number of three waters stimulus funding projects in the district, and has proposed to achieve public value (which includes supporting local suppliers where appropriate) in its procurement practices.